askvortsov1/flarum-moderator-warnings/README.md

 A [Flarum](http://flarum.org) extension.
 Moderator Strikes extension for flarum.

-Credit: This is essentially built as an expansion upon Friends of Flarum's Moderator Notes, with some added functionality to allow for the strikes functionalty.
-Full credit to Ian Morland and the GiffGaff community for writing the base of this.
+Credit: This is uses a lot of code from, and expands upon, Friends of Flarum's Moderator Notes extension, written by Ian Morland and the GiffGaff community.

 ### Installation